 What’s your story?

 Your story is perhaps the most necessary component of branding and determining your purpose.
-Your story should combine an accurate story of how and why you founded your business and a story around how your customer fits into the fabric of your business.
+Your story should combine an accurate story of how and why you founded your business and a story about how your customer fits into the fabric of your business.

 It’s an invaluable tool in communicating with your audience on a human level and can help to create a lifelong authentic connection.